ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 What you can set for APM application metric condition:
 - condition name - Name of your APM application metric condition.
 - enabled (optional) - If your APM application metric condition is enabled.
-Default is false.
+Default is true.
 - applications - Collection of application names for which this condition is applied.
 If application with given name does not exist exception will be thrown.
 - metric - Metric used in given condition.
 Possible values are:
     - Apdex